luluwu516/GUI-animal-grouper/README.md

 <img width="424" alt="GUI_grouper" src="https://github.com/luluwu516/GUI_animal_grouper/assets/98475122/a44211d0-421a-401c-9c8a-5ae7c0accefc">

 The program uses a graphical user interface (GUI) for experimental animal grouping.
-It's based on my first side project, [Animal Grouper](https://github.com/luluwu516/GUI_animal_grouper/new/main?readme=1), applying `tkinter` library to make a GUI program
+It's based on my first side project, [Animal Grouping](https://github.com/luluwu516/animal-grouping), applying `tkinter` library to make a GUI program

 ## Motivation
-I had a project about supplements feed for swine, and before the experiment, I had to group the piglets.
+I had a project about supplement feeding for swine, and before the experiment, I had to group the piglets.
 I randomly grouped them first, but the deviation of the piglets' weight was too large, so I spent more than 1 hour arranging the groups.
 I did the same thing twice for my project, which was really a waste of time.

 When I learned Data Science with Python, I created a program to do it for myself and other researchers.
 And after learning more about Python,